'Little Mermaid', 2019, acrylic & oil on canvas, 68cm x 68cm, framed in oak.

 Fairy tales and nursery rhymes have always interested me for what they tell us about gender roles.
 Historically the female protagonist was a passive participant in her own story, yet these traditional fairy tales remain popular with the current generation of young girls.
 In my newest series I examine old fashioned storytelling, using both text and imagery, to highlight the often complex and contradictory lessons we teach our children.

-The mermaid, as viewed by the girl, references the fairy tale of the Little Mermaid and more broadly, the recent elevation of the mermaid as a popular heroine.
+The image of the mermaid references the fairy tale of the Little Mermaid and more broadly, the recent elevation of the mermaid as a popular heroine.
 In folklore, however, mermaids are seductive sirens who employ their beauty and their voice to lure men to their watery deaths.

 Sign up to future updates at https://www.leahmariani.com/subscribe.